coveo-labs/web-scraper-helper/misc/chrome_extension/README.md

    ![exclude_demo](https://user-images.githubusercontent.com/17149559/27700335-493b506a-5ccb-11e7-99cb-66a4104046bf.gif)
    1. Click **Save** once you are happy with your web scraping configuration.
 1. Test and fine-tune your web scraping configuration with other pages to which it applies.
-1. Once happy with the configuration, use the content of your saved file (or copy the JSON in the **Text** tab).
+1. Once happy with the web scraping configuration, use the content of your saved file (or copy the JSON in the **Text** tab).
-1. In the Coveo Cloud V2 administration console, add your web scraping configuration to your source configuration:
+1. In the Coveo Cloud V2 administration console, paste your JSON web scraping configuration to your source configuration:
    - Web source (see [Add/Edit Web Source - Panel](http://www.coveo.com/go?dest=cloudhelp&lcid=9&context=276))
    - Sitemap source (see [Add/Edit Sitemap Source - Panel](http://www.coveo.com/go?dest=cloudhelp&lcid=9&context=275))
+1. Rebuild your source.
+1. Validate that your web scraping configuration performed as expected on all source items.

 ## Dependencies
 Google Chrome or Chromium